QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

 With these sliders you can adjust parameters and immediately observe

-*  effects on the smoothness of the value function in the indecisive middle range as we increase the number of grid points in the piecewise linear  approximation.
+*  effects on the smoothness of the value function in the indecisive middle range as we increase the number of grid points in the piecewise linear  approximation

-* effects of different settings for the cost parameters :math:`L_0, L_1, c`, the parameters of two beta distributions :math:`f_0` and :math:`f_1`, and the number of points and linear functions :math:`m` to use in the piece-wise continuous approximation to the value function.
+* effects of different settings for the cost parameters :math:`L_0, L_1, c`, the parameters of two beta distributions :math:`f_0` and :math:`f_1`, and the number of points and linear functions :math:`m` to use in the piece-wise continuous approximation to the value function

 * various simulations from :math:`f_0` and associated distributions of waiting times to making a decision